moosterhof/tfc-runtask-lambda/README.md

 The Lambda handler is in src/handler
 And the entire project can be deployed through a `terraform apply` in the `tf` directory.

+It would be logical to use a Lambda Authorizer for authorization, but these Lambda's do not receive the full request body.
+Hence the authorization is built into the main lambda function.